Helping Stepdaughter with Losing Her Birth Mother

 Since your daughter follows her dad's lead, can you talk with him more about this?
 Maybe for her he would be a bit more emotive.

 I would not believe your step-daughter's mask.
 But it is important to point out that kids grieve differently than adults.
-They seem to do is in "pockets" rather than pervasively, and that seems essential to their ability to keep growing.
+They seem to do it in "pockets" rather than pervasively, meaning they need to be in charge of when they feel the loss and have times when they can just "forget" about it.
+That helps them feel less out of control, and it seems essential to their ability to keep growing.
 So it is natural that she isn't sad most of the time.
 BUT it is still important that she be able to cry sometimes.

 You might be surprised to hear me say this, but I would rent some teary movies with her.
-Getting her in touch with her heart is your goal, and once she does that the tears will flow.
+Getting her in touch with her heart is your goal, and once she does that the tears will be more likely to flow.
 It doesn't even matter if she understands where the tears are coming from, and you don't even have to make the connection verbally.
 Just sob your hearts out together over the tear-jerker movie.
 Share the kleenex to make it safer for her.
+Your tears will help her feel safer to express her own.
 If you do this once a month, you'll be bonding and helping her heal by releasing some of that grief.